Parallel training with Kubeflow MIG

 -

-Log into the KakaoCloud console and go to the Kubeflow menu.
+Go to the KakaoCloud console and select the Kubeflow menu.

 -